 - Should help build power of community people, not just provide service

 - Your regular job generally does not apply, even if it is at a nonprofit.

 - Student teaching does not apply either

 - The organization should be focused toward the Black community (broadly defined): including Dominican and Puerto Rican diaspora

 - Soup kitchens and similar charity work does not count.
 It’s good work, but not meant to empower the community (Look for organizations doing food justice work instead.

-- Faith-based youth or community groups count; proselytizing does not.
+- Faith-based youth or community groups is okay; proselytizing (evangelizing or building a congregation) is not.

-- You should spend approximately 4 hours/week for a total of about 32 hours.
-Hours/days are worked out between you and the organization.
+- You should spend approximately 4 hours/week for a total of about 32 hours over the course of the semester.
+Hours/days are worked out between you and the organization and don’t need to be evenly scheduled.
 We do this on the honor system, though note that you will need to write up your experience at the end of the course.